dbosk/crocus/paper/reviews/popets-2019.3-rebuttal.md

 3) No principled way given online mobs, but different counts are possible and as long as the parameters are published, the counts can be verified.
 Requests for sizeable collusion are made in public, which risk being found by the verifier --- thus invalidating the count in the eyes of the verifier.

-4) 5G is built for scale but currently not for the D2D scenario; again, NFC is an option.
+4) 5G is built for scale but currently not for the D2D scenario without provider; again, NFC is an option.
+For overall performance, we could evaluate AnonPass on phones, example distance-bounding computation, collect density and scalability from the literature (protests and wireless), and measure NFC delays, if you deem it useful.